dotnet/designs/accepted/compat-pack/compat-pack.md

 Core.
 However, the compatibility mode doesn't change physics: it only bridges differences in the assembly factoring between .NET Framework and .NET Standard.
 It cannot give you access to APIs that don't exist on the .NET implementation you're running on.
-The *.NET Framework Compatibility Pack* helps by extending the set of APIs that are covered by the compatibility mode.
+The *Windows Compatibility Pack* helps by extending the set of APIs that are covered by the compatibility mode.

-The *.NET Framework Compatibility Pack* is especially useful for customers that want to move .NET Core but plan to stay on Windows as a first step.
+The *Windows Compatibility Pack* is especially useful for customers that want to move .NET Core but plan to stay on Windows as a first step.
 In that scenario, not being able to use Windows-only technologies is only a migration hurdle with zero architectural benefit.

 [ns20]: https://github.com/dotnet/announcements/issues/24